-This room was also a family sitting room and exhibits Mr. Calhoun's recliner and traveling trunk. c.
-1848, PARI OR Anna Maria Calhoun and Thomas Green Clemson were married in the parlor on November 13, 1838.
+This room was also a family sitting room and exhibits Mr. Calhoun's recliner and traveling trunk.
+PARI OR Anna Maria Calhoun and Thomas Green Clemson were married in the parlor on November 13, 1838.
 Portraits include Thomas Clemson (James Ord c.
-1830), right of the fireplace; Anna Maria Calhoun Clemson (I.I.
-Eeckhout the Clemson children, Floride and John Calhoun (Eeckhout c.
-1848), left wall.
-Busts include Cornelia Clemson (Hiram Powers c.
-1858), left corner; and John C. Calhoun (Clark Mills c.
-1845).
-A souvenir of Clemson's diplomatic career is the red chair and footstool given to him by King Leopold I of Belgium.
-Clemson prized his Windsor chair, which had belonged to George Washington.
-The pianoforte belonged to Floride Calhoun, and the square grand piano was hers and later Anna's.
+1830), right of the fireplace; Anna Maria Calhoun Clemson (J.J.
+Eeckhout c.
+1848, Belgium), above the sofa: